mihiraranala/mihiraranala.github.io/_posts/2024-10-01-astra-zeneca-financial.md

 ---

+**Introduction**

+Astra Zeneca is a British-Swedish pharmaceutical and biotechnology company listed on the London Stock Exchange.
+It belongs primarily to the pharmaceutical industry.
+This report examines the company’s financial performance, liquidity, solvency, stock trends, and strategic outlook, comparing it with competitors Merck and Pfizer.
+The objective is to assess AstraZeneca’s financial health and provide recommendations for sustainable growth.

 **Profit and Loss Statement**

 The latest annual report was submitted for the FY ending December 31, 2023.
 The following is a breakdown of the P&L statement.